Maine refuses to release records of lawmaker harassment

 A 50-state review by The Associated Press found that the majority of legislative chambers say they have no publicly available records of formal sexual misconduct or harassment complaints, even when it’s known that lawmakers have been accused.

-The state of Maine told AP it has received two sexual misconduct or harassment complaints against lawmakers during the last decade.
-But the state declined to release the records.
+The state of Maine told AP it has received two sexual misconduct or harassment complaints against lawmakers during the last decade: one in 2009, the other in 2011.
+But the Legislature’s executive director’s office said it did not have to release documents related to such complaints under state law.

-Elizabeth Ward Saxl of the Maine Coalition Against Sexual Assault previously testified she experienced sexual harassment that was so bad, the clerk of the House had to intervene.

 Most Read Nation & World Stories